Rahul-Rav/Election_Analysis/README.md

 1. The total number of votes cast
 2. Total number of votes for each candiddate
 3. Percentage of votes for each candidate
-4. Tthe winner of the election based on the popular vote.
+4. The winner of the election based on the popular vote.

 Using Python we generate a vote count report to certify this US Congressional race.